sethjuarez/numl/Docs/getting-started/descriptors.md

 This style of declaration creates an empty descriptor [New( )] and adds 4 features and a label.
 The general style of this fluent interface is the use of the With or Learn method (which describes the name of the property that will be accessed) and the As_ method (which describes the property type along with any additional information).
 The With method adds a Feature to the descriptor while the Learn method overwrites the Label of the descriptor.

 There are sevaral As methods available:
-- As
+- @numl.Model.DescriptorProperty.As(System.Type)
-- AsString
+- @numl.Model.DescriptorProperty.AsString
-- AsDateTime
+- @numl.Model.DescriptorProperty.AsDateTime(numl.Model.DatePortion)
-- AsEnumerable
+- @numl.Model.DescriptorProperty.AsEnumerable(System.Int32)

 ## Properties